ast-grep/ast-grep.github.io/website/reference/cli/run.md

 Enable search code from StdIn.

 Use this if you need to take code stream from standard input.

+### `--follow`

+Follow symbolic links.

+This flag instructs ast-grep to follow symbolic links while traversing directories.
+This behavior is disabled by default.
+Note that ast-grep will check for symbolic link loops and report errors if it finds one. ast-grep will also report errors for broken links.

 ## Output Options